GeiserX/genieacs-docker/README.md

-# Docker Compose and Dockerfile files for GenieACS 1.2
+# Helm Chart, Docker Compose and Dockerfile files for GenieACS 1.2

-GenieACS 1.2 tested against Debian 10, CentOS 7 and QNAP QTS 4.3.
+GenieACS 1.2 tested against arm32-based K3s cluster, and with plain docker in Debian 10, CentOS 7 and QNAP QTS 4.3.
 Strongly recommended to install it in a machine with at least **4 GB of RAM** or more.

+### Install in Kubernetes cluster

+**Please**, modify `HelmChart/values.yaml` file accordingly to make it work inside your cluster.
+Tested in a K3s cluster with MetalLB Load Balancer.

+### Install Docker-CE and Docker Compose (Only for Debian 10)

 **Please**, modify the `docker-compose.yml` file accordingly if you plan to deploy into production.
 Comment out the `volumes:` directive if you encounter problems in the installation.

-### Install Docker-CE and Docker Compose (Only for Debian 10)

 ```bash
 apt update